Gary Trotman – (DofM)

 The limbos dates back to the mid to late 1800s in Trinidad.
 It achieved mainstream popularity during the 1950s.

-*The Limbo dance originated as an event that took place at wakes in Trinidad and Tobago, and was popularized by dance pioneer Julia Edwards (known as the First Lady of Limbo) and her company, which appeared in several films, in particular “Fire Down Below” (1957), and toured internationally in the 1960s and beyond.
-A film “Julia and Joyce” was released in 2010 by Trinidadian/American dance researcher/choreographer Sonja Dumas, and features the evolution of the Limbo and the contribution of Julia Edwards to the explosion of its popularity.
+*The Limbo dance originated as an event that took place at wakes in Trinidad and Tobago, and was popularized by Limbo Dance with Steelasophical pioneer Julia Edwards (known as the First Lady of Limbo) and her company, which appeared in several films, in particular “Fire Down Below”1 (1957), and toured internationally in the 1960s and beyond.
+A film “Julia and Joyce”2 was released in 2010 by Trinidadian/American dance researcher/choreographer Sonja Dumas, and features the evolution of the Limbo and the contribution of Julia Edwards to the explosion of its popularity.

 The version of the limbo performed in nineteenth century Trinidad was meant to symbolise slaves entering the galleys of a slave ship, or a spirit crossing over into the afterworld, or “limbo.”